top of page

 Lauren Rose (Bard) is working in Algebraic combinatorics, Commutative algebra, and Discrete Geometry.
 She is the founder of several mathematical outreach programs.

-At the 2024 Polymath Jr, Lauren will run a project on TBD.
-More details to appear.
+At the 2024 Polymath Jr, Lauren will run a project on games and finite geometry.

 Alexandra Seceleanu (University of Nebraska-Lincoln) is working in commutative algebra, with a geometric and computational flavor.